Testing the Boderry Voyager Watch for review

 Definition of a Field Watch

-1. An analog wrist-mounted watch that keeps time and date
+1. An analog wrist-mounted watch that keeps time, and optionally date

 2. Clearly legible dial featuring large Arabic numerals and hands